Hidalgo County Adult Detention Facility

 Q

-Who can a child in Hidalgo County Adult Detention Facility call?
+Who can a child in custody at Hidalgo County Adult Detention Facility call by phone?

-Children may only place telephone calls to their parents or legal guardians.
+Children in custody may only speak by phone with their parents or legal guardians.

 Communication